esphome/esphome.io/guides/devboard_as_flasher.rst

 .. _esp32s-usb-uart-bridge:

-Users with ESP32-S2/S3 devboards can instead have a look at https://github.com/espressif/esp-usb-bridge instead.
+Users with ESP32-S2/S3 devboards can have a look at https://github.com/espressif/esp-usb-bridge instead.
 But be warned, it demands flashing your S2/S3 board using ESP-IDF to act like a USB_UART bridge first.
 In the SDKconfig, make sure to verify the GPIO pins for the TxD/RxD signals.